 Ways to Give

-Donating to LTCC Foundation is easy and in most cases, tax deductible.
+Donating to the LTCC Foundation is easy and in most cases, tax deductible.

-Taste of Gold - LTCC Foundation has developed an annual wine tasting event, outdoors in the elegant entrance courtyard.
-Guests enjoy tantalizing food and wine tastings and entertainment provided by LTCC students and faculty.
+Taste of Gold - An annual wine and food tasting event held outdoors in the beautiful gardens in July.
+Guests enjoy delicous food and wine tastings plus dancing to the Josh Pfeiffer Band.
 It's an evening you won't want to miss!

-Naming Opportunities - LTCC has a tradition of naming College facilities in honor of persons or entities that have made important contributions to enable the teaching, learning and public service missions of the College.
-Numerous exclusive opportunities are available by contacting the Foundation.
+Naming Opportunities - LTCC has a tradition of naming college facilities in honor of persons or entities who have made important contributions to support the teaching, learning and public service missions of the college.
+Contact the foundation for more information.

-Memorial Donations - A donation in memory of a beloved family member or friend is a thoughtful way to honor them and affirm the values and priorities of their life.
-Memorial gifts advance the unrestricted Annual Fund unless otherwise restricted by the donor.
-Once gifts are received, the Foundation sends a thank you to the donor and an acknowledgement to the next of kin.
+Memorial Donations - A donation in memory of a family member or friend is a thoughtful way to honor them and affirm the values and priorities of their life.
+Memorial gifts advance the unrestricted annual fund unless otherwise restricted by the donor.

-Restricted Gifts - LTCC Foundation understands that our donors feel a special connection to many of our programs.
-For this reason, donors may consider restricting their gift for a particular purpose.
-Restricted gifts must be related to the purpose of the College, be carefully coordinated to serve the best interests of the College and be aligned with the College's annual planning and evaluation process.
-If you would like to consider a restricted gift, the foundation executive director will work with you to meet these requirements and ensure that your contribution complies with IRS regulations.
+Restricted Gifts - Many donors feel a special connection to a particular LTCC program and can designate a particular purpose for their gift.
+Restricted gifts must be related to the purpose of the college, be carefully coordinated to serve the best interests of the college and be aligned with the college's annual planning and evaluation process.
+If you would like to consider a restricted gift, the foundation executive director will work with you to ensure that your contribution complies with IRS regulations.

-Scholarships - Most LTCC students benefit from some source of financial assistance including scholarships.
+Scholarships - Most LTCC students benefit from financial assistance including scholarships.
 Each quarter students attend LTCC with hopes and dreams of realizing their potential and your support can be the single most important factor to their success.
-Scholarship support provides hope and inspiration to these students and an investment in education can be the gift that lasts a lifetime.

 Foundation for the Future Scholarship - The Foundation for the Future Scholarship was established in 2000 for local high school graduates (South Tahoe and Whittell High Schools) who earn a minimum GPA of 3.0.
 These students receive $1,000 over two years to support their educational goals.